What Is Customer Success?7 Mar 2022

-And who knows, maybe that happy customer will talk about your work on social media, review sites or spread the word to their associates about the good job you have been doing.
+And who knows, maybe that happy customer will talk about your work on social media, review sites or even provide you with a case study.
 That has a similar effect to the bumper sticker in the back of your car – letting your clients do the selling for you.

 Where does Customer Success sit within the Organisation?